CoderNamedHendrick/dlox/README.md

 # DLOX

-A simple interpreted language which compiles to Dart.
+A simple interpreted language written in Dart.

 Inspired by jlox from Robert Nystrom's [Crafting interpreters](https://craftinginterpreters.com/).